WhiteboxHub/jenkins_codebase/readmeFiles/installation.md

 	•	Install Plugins: Select “Install Suggested Plugins” or customize the installation.
 	•	Create an Admin User: Fill in your details and save.

-	3. Once completed, you will be redirected to the Jenkins dashboard.
+	3.Once completed, you will be redirected to the Jenkins dashboard.

 ## **Step 7: Stopping and Restarting Jenkins**